survivejs/webpack-book/manuscript/03_introduction.md

 Sometimes the code assumes addition without the highlighting for insertion and many examples of the book work without by themselves and I've crosslinked to prerequisites where possible.

 You'll also see `code` within sentences and occasionally important terms have been **highlighted**.
 You can find the definition of these terms at the _Glossary_.

-T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

 T> The book examples have been formatted using [Prettier](https://www.npmjs.com/package/prettier) with `"printWidth": 68` to make the examples fit the book pages.